Battle of Colachel: Surrender of the Dutch

 The court chronicle (Rajyakaryam Churuna) of Marthanda Varma simply states the date as Āḍi 916 ME, without mentioning any specific day.
 Historian A. P. Ibrahim Kunju takes the Dutch date (7 August 1741 CE) to be correct.

 The Dutch soldiers at Colachel surrendered on the condition that they would be allowed to go to Kanyakumari with their weapons.
 However, Marthanda Varma did not honor the agreement, and imprisoned them as soon as they came out of the fort.
 The Travancore forces captured a large number of muskets and some cannons from the Dutch garrison at Colachel.
 They imprisoned 24 Europeans, who were imprisoned at the Udayagiri Fort in Puliyoorkurichi.
 Later, Marthanda Varma gave them their weapons back, and asked them to join the Travancore army.
 Several European prisoners, including Eustachius De Lannoy and Duyvenschot accepted the offer and served Marthanda Varma.
-Twenty-eight high level Dutch officers, including Admiral D'Lannoy, were captured.
+Twenty-eight high level Dutch officers, including Admiral De Lannoy, were captured.
 The defeat of the Dutch in Colachel was the turning point of the Travancore-Dutch War.
-D'Lannoy went on to serve the Travancore kingdom for the next two decades and was promoted to the post of the Valiya Kappithan (Senior Admiral) of the Travancore forces.
+De Lannoy went on to serve the Travancore kingdom for the next two decades and was promoted to the post of the Valiya Kappithan (Senior Admiral) of the Travancore forces.
 He modernized the Travancore army, and built the Nedumkottai, a line of fortifications in the north of the kingdom, which held up the army of Tipu Sultan in 1789, during his invasion of Travancore.
-De Lannoy is buried in the Udayagiri Fort, also known as Dillanai kottai (D'Lannoy's fort).
+De Lannoy is buried in the Udayagiri Fort, also known as Dillanai kottai (De Lannoy's fort).